 3. The third crucial dimension usually centers on whatever factors the worker/owner can NOT control.
 Words like luck, fate, destiny, "intangibles", and sometimes "timing" tend to apply, here.
 Like it or not, we are all affected by things we just plain cannot control -- at least, not directly.
 So, this actually becomes a factor and dimension that deserves, and requires, some of the most careful attention, planning, discussion, and focus.
 Those who are able to create the best and most successful plans -- which translates into, "the best and most successful actual and profitable working systems and structures" -- are the ones who are either lucky enough, or in some cases shrewd enough, to do the prep work at a well-chosen, well-planned time, so that they will be ready to approach their customers, audience, marketplace, or whatever, at a good time, rather than a bad time.

-So . . . a piece of advice that I occasionally offer to inventors, is this:
+So . . . a set of advice that I try to offer to inventors, is this:

-3. "Then, focus on what you are doing -- and whatever else you might be able to do, if you tried, or if you got some additional help -- to try to expand and enlarge whichever single specific factor poses the tightest constraints, limits, and restrictions, on what you're trying to build or accomplish."
+3. "Then, at some point in the future, begin to focus on what you are doing -- and whatever else you might be able to do, if you tried, or if you got some additional help -- to try to expand and enlarge a single selected and targeted factor, which poses the tightest constraints, limits, and restrictions, on what you're trying to build or accomplish."

-It all comes down to being able to understand things like geometry, and reality.
-Once someone focuses, for even just a few minutes, on how the volume -- and value -- of a cabinet will depend on the multiplied product of three different dimensions, they can more easily see, and understand, the need to identify not just the one most important factor, but the three most important factors, which will end up controlling the volume, the contents, and value, of what they are trying to do.
+then they can use those parallels, and analogies, to help them think and talk about what they are doing, in ways that can often help them reach their goals.
+Once someone focuses, for even just a few minutes, on how the volume -- and value -- of a cabinet will depend on not just one but three different factors, or dimensions, they can more easily understand the need to identify, not just the single most important factor, but the three most important factors, which will end up leading to either success, or failure, in whatever they are trying to create or accomplish.